jlapeyre/Qurt.jl/README.md

 The repo includes an implementation of some ideas in Julia.
 Many of the design choices are not specific to Julia.

 Here are some [notes on design considerations](./DesignConsiderations.md).
-The notes are ~~somewhat~~ out of date, as my understanding has evolved since I have been implementing `QuantumDAGs.jl`.
+The notes are ~~somewhat~~ out of date, as my understanding has evolved since I have been implementing `Qurt.jl`.

-I am getting closer to committing to developing `QuantumDAGs.jl` in Julia.
+I am getting closer to committing to developing `Qurt.jl` in Julia.
 I have not run into big show stoppers in performance or lack of library support.

 ## How to install

-`QuantumDAGs.jl` depends on [MEnums.jl](https://github.com/jlapeyre/MEnums.jl) which is not in the Julia General Registry.
+`Qurt.jl` depends on [MEnums.jl](https://github.com/jlapeyre/MEnums.jl) which is not in the Julia General Registry.
 `MEnums.jl` is registered in another registry which can be added like this:
 ```julia
 pkg> registry add https://github.com/jlapeyre/LapeyreRegistry